Apple's Siri puts voice-enabled search in spotlight

 EBay Chief Executive John Donahoe has said he believes Siri is just the beginning, and sees a future where users can speak their preferences into phones to narrow down shopping choices.

 Dan Miller of San Francisco-based Opus Research agrees.
-He was particularly intrigued by reports last November of an acquisition by Amazon.com (AMZN.O) of Yap, whose software coverts voice to text.
+He was particularly intrigued by reports last November of an acquistion by Amazon.com (AMZN.O) of Yap, whose software coverts voice to text.

 "The clock is ticking.
 In the next year or year and half expect a talking Kindle that supports commerce," Miller said.

-Miller, who has studied voice technology for about 25 years, said he is gratified by the sudden spotlight on voice as he recalls years of consumer frustration over automated customer service systems.
+Miller, who has studied voice technology for about 25 years, said he is gratified by the sudden spotlight on voice as he recalls years of consumer frustration over automated customer serivce systems.

 "We're really happy to see this much positive attention," he said, "As opposed to "Oh the machine doesn't understand me."